-According to the authors, the architecture of \textit{SA-BiLSTM} consists of an input layer fed with the \textit{Mol2Vec} embeddings and followed by a single-layer bidirectional LSTM-based RNN.
-The output of such a layer is then passed to a multi-head self-attention layer, which yields the final self-attentive embeddings of the molecules.
-Such embeddings are fed to a shallow feed-forward neural network for target prediction, which appears to be a single fully-connected layer.
-Further details about this model can be found in the reference paper \cite{zheng2019identifying}.
+According to the authors, the architecture of \textit{SA-BiLSTM} consists of an input layer that receives the \textit{Mol2Vec} embeddings, followed by a single-layer bidirectional LSTM RNN.
+The output of such a layer is then passed to a multi-head self-attention layer, which yields the final self-attentive embeddings of the compounds.
+These embeddings are fed to a shallow feed-forward neural network for property prediction, consisting of a single fully-connected layer.
 The self-attentive embeddings obtained from this model consist of a set of $r$ vectors of size $2u$, where $r$ is the number of attention heads and $u$ is the number of hidden units in the LSTM layer (the factor of $2$ is because the RNN is bidirectional).
 According to the reference paper, these embeddings (the $r$ vectors) can be analyzed separately.
-However, since we wanted to use the learned information from all the attention heads for a classification task, we decided to concatenate them for the subsequent classification step.
-Thus the resulting embeddings consist of vectors of size $r\times2u$.
-Because of the fitting process, and similarly to the case of \textit{PaccMann}, the size of the embedding varies for each of the five labeled datasets used to train \textit{SA-BiLSTM}.
+However, since we wanted to use the learned information from all the attention heads for prediction, we concatenated them for the subsequent classification/regression step.
+Thus, the resulting embeddings consist of vectors of size $r\times2u$.
+Similarly to the case of \textit{PaccMann}, because of the fitting process the size of the embedding varies for each of the eight labeled datasets used to train \textit{SA-BiLSTM}.
 A summary of the \textit{SA-BiLSTM} embedding dimensionality for each labeled dataset is provided in Table \ref{table:summary-supervised}.

-\subsection{Experimental Design}
+\subsection{\textbf{Experimental design}}

-In this section, we give an overview of the experimental workflow we conducted to obtain from and evaluate the molecular embeddings for each of the reviewed methods.
-In an effort to achieve reproducibility and fairness in comparison, we provide a thorough explanation of all the steps involved in the training phase of each method and the subsequent embedding extraction for each labeled dataset.
-We also include a detailed description of the follow-up evaluation process, which consists of different classifiers that were trained with the different molecular embeddings.
-We also list the metrics that we used to evaluate all intermediate and final results.
-A summary of the workflow can be found in Figure \ref{figure:summary-workflow}.
+In this section, we give an overview of the experimental workflow we conducted to obtain and evaluate the molecular embeddings computed from each of the reviewed methods.
+A summary of such workflow can be found in Figure \ref{figure:summary-workflow}.

-\subsubsection{Training and Embedding Extraction}
+\subsubsection{Training and embedding extraction}